DilanCF/ENEE447-notes/lecture notes/Lecture13.md

 ![alt text](img/Lecture13/image-36.png)

-Review on Monday, my continue if there is time afterwards
+Review on Monday, may continue if there is time afterwards